Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Introduction

 \section{Introduction}

-Knowledge graph (KG) has been developed rapidly in recent years.
-KGs store triple facts and some of them also have ontologies containing concepts of entities.
-Typical KGs include Freebase~\cite{BGF:Freebase}, DBpedia~\cite{Lehmann:dbpedia} and NELL~\cite{Mitchell:nell}, which have proven to be incredibly effective for a variety of applications such as information extraction~\cite{relationextraction}, dialogue system~\cite{dialogue}, and question answering~\cite{kbqa}.
-However, the existing KGs are incomplete due to the limitations of human knowledge, web corpora, and extraction algorithms~\cite{DRUM}.
-Thus, KG inference is a significant technique to complete KGs for better applications.
+Typical knowledge graphs (KGs) store triple facts and some of them also contain concepts of entities~\cite{BGF:Freebase}.
+The KGs have proven to be incredibly effective for a variety of applications such as dialogue system~\cite{dialogue} and question answering~\cite{kbqa}.
+However, the existing KGs are always incomplete which restricts the performance of knowledge-based applications.
+Thus, KG inference plays a vital role in completing KGs for better applications of KGs.

-The existing KG inference approaches are usually classified into two main categories: (1) Rule learning-based models mine rules from KGs and employ these rules to predict new triples by deduction.
-In recent years, many rule learning tools specific to KG have been designed, such as AMIE+~\cite{Galarrage:AMIE}, DRUM~\cite{DRUM} and AnyBurl~\cite{AnyBurl}.
-However, rule learning-based models suffer from \textbf{low efficiency}, especially for some large-scale KGs.
-Besides, the number of rules that can cover the inference is limited, so the \textbf{generalization} of rule learning-based models cannot be guaranteed.
-(2) KG embedding (KGE) models learn the embeddings of entities and relations to predict the missing triples with the well-designed score functions.
-Many KGE models such as TransE~\cite{Bordes:TransE}, RotatE~\cite{RotatE}, HAKE~\cite{HAKE} and DualE~\cite{DualE} have proven their efficiency, benefiting from the low-dimensional numerical calculation rather than discrete graph search.
-Whereas, KGE models \textbf{lack the interpretability} that should be concerned in the general inference systems.
+The existing KG inference approaches are usually classified into two main categories: (1) Rule learning-based models such as AMIE+~\cite{Galarrage:AMIE} and AnyBurl~\cite{AnyBurl} mine rules from KGs and employ these rules to predict new triples by deduction.
+However, rule learning-based models suffer from \textbf{low efficiency} of the rule mining process and the \textbf{poor generalization} caused by the limited coverage of inference patterns.
+(2) KGE technique learns the embeddings of entities and relations to predict the missing triples via scoring each triple candidate, including TransE~\cite{Bordes:TransE}, HAKE~\cite{HAKE} and DualE~\cite{DualE}.
+The previous KGE models perform in a data-driven fashion, contributing to good efficiency and generalization but \textbf{lacking interpretability}.